ARMmbed/mbed-os/targets/TARGET_ARM_SSG/TARGET_CM3DS_MPS2/README.md

 This folder includes the port of mbed OS on the example system of the Cortex-M3 Design Start Eval package.
 This example is implemented in FPGA on the MPS2+ board.
-Please check the [mbed page](https://os.mbed.com/platforms/ARM-CM3DS/) of this target for more information.
+Please check the [Mbed page](https://os.mbed.com/platforms/ARM-CM3DS/) of this target for more information.
 For convenience, this target is called **CM3DS**.

-## Compiling :construction_worker:
+## Compiling

-The target name is `ARM_CM3DS_MPS2`, you should be able to compile mbed OS projects for CM3DS with:
+The target name is `ARM_CM3DS_MPS2`, you should be able to compile Mbed OS projects for CM3DS with:

 ```bash